Buy Nothing Day:

 Resources 4 Rethinking encourages students and teachers to participate in Buy Nothing Day.
 Top R4R Picks will connect you to some excellent resources to further explore issues related to consumerism.

-For more information on activities taking place around the world check out Buy Nothing Day.
+For more information on activities taking place around the world check out these links.